-It’s no exaggeration to say that the security of our systems and data is fundamental to people’s everyday business and personal safety.
-We rely on secure connectivity to run hospitals and airports, to access our money, to manage our governments, and even to operate our cars.
+It’s no exaggeration to say that our systems and data security is fundamental to people’s everyday business and personal safety.
+We rely on secure connectivity to run hospitals and airports, access our money, manage our governments, and even operate our cars.

 Here, we discuss the key considerations for cybersecurity when using video conferencing technology.

 - What are the most important data security considerations regarding video conferencing?

 - Why should a trusted third-party provider be part of your cybersecurity plan?

 - Is it too late to get it right?

 Cybersecurity breaches are up globally, meaning that consciousness around cybersecurity is also on the rise.
 Even before the Covid-19 pandemic, most business leaders felt their cybersecurity risks were increasing.
 In the first half of 2020, data breaches exposed 36 billion records in the U.S. Some figures show more than 90% of healthcare organizations have experienced at least one security breach in the past three years.